-This article will provide a brief overview of NetSuite’s File Cabinet as well as other alternatives to manage documents such as Box and SquareWorks Consulting’s Advanced Attachments Bundle.
+This article will provide a brief overview of NetSuite’s File Cabinet as well as other alternatives to manage documents such as Box and SquareWorks Consulting’s Advanced Attachments Bundle (now Advanced Document Management, part of SquareWorks Automate AP Automation Suite).
 We hope that this article provides good guidance as you evaluate options and determine how to manage your business documents in NetSuite.

 NetSuite’s File Cabinet Explained

 When you purchase NetSuite, it comes with a file system called the “File Cabinet”.
 When logging in as Administrator, you can access your File Cabinet by navigating to Documents > Files > File Cabinet.